 In 1994, Predator began selling a cue that was not designed like a standard two piece cue was.
 Through some miracle of science, the guys at the Predator company used a pie wedge design to create what I would call a "corked" pool cue.
 I use the reference to refer to a "corked" bat, due to the hollow nature of the inside of one.
 They also made another major improvement on pool technology when they decided to shorten the Ferrel of the cue.
 When you coupled the two advancements, you ended up with what Predator Cue's called a "low deflection" design.
 In turn, that allowed a pool player to have the cue ball veer less from the center line when struck outside of the center of the cue ball.
 The occurrence of deflection had baffled men and women who played the game of pool for years, and suddenly, Predator was the most highly sought after and rated brand of production pool cue in the world.
 Little did they know at the time, they had created a monster.

 Once Predator created a low deflection cue

 Other companies took notice.
 Their technology and success has been both admired and imitated by cue companies all of the world.
-Now a days, just about any company that makes a production pool cue, makes a low deflection version.
+Now a days, just about any company that makes a production pool cue, makes a low deflection shaft.
 Brands like OB, Lucasi, and even players have began to make their own style of low deflection poo cues.
 But, all the while, the guys at Predator have done their best to stay ahead of the curve.
 I must say that I take my hat off to the guys at the Predator company.
 They make a damn fine cue.
 It's so good that it seems everyone making cues these days is using at least one piece of the technology they developed.
 And, I completely understand why.

 Custom pool cues have been around for ages.
 The most valuable ones in existence to my understanding were made by a fine fellow named George Balabushka.
 He was a Russian born immigrant who started out as a carpenter who loved to play pool.
 By the end of his life, he was known as the "Stradivarius" of cue makers.